Mc-Cheater/Portfolio/README.md

   ![an auto encoder]()

-  The special type of auto-encoders used by Word2vec is called a **skip-gram model** where the desired are the words who appears in the same context.
+  The special type of auto-encoders used by Word2vec is called a **skip-gram model** where the desired outputs are the words who appears in the same context.

   Word2Vec work by assuming a relatively coherent hypothesis wich is **two words who appears on the same context may have the same signification**.